Grammarly is great for most things.

 (Best to help brands maintain communication consistency)

-Writer is an AI writing assistant that is similar to Grammarly, with several unique features that distinguish it.
-It’s primarily designed for companies who want to keep all their communications consistent in terms of style, tone, specific grammar rules, formality, etc.
+Writer is an AI writing assistant that’s similar to Grammarly, with several unique features that distinguish it.
+It’s primarily designed for companies who want to keep all their communications consistent regarding style, tone, specific grammar rules, formality, etc.

 Here are the pros and cons.

-#2.
-Clear, concise, easy-to-understand content is at the core of good writing.
-Writer will analyze what you’ve written and then offer suggestions for simplifying complex or overly dense sentences.
+2. Clear, concise, easy-to-understand content is at the core of good writing.
+Writer will analyze what you’ve written and then offer suggestions for simplifying lengthy sentences.

-#3.
-Like Grammarly, Writer will check your spelling and grammar for errors.
-Beyond that, it will also analyze your content for other important things, like delivery, compliance, and inclusivity.
+3. Like Grammarly, Writer will do grammar and spelling checks.
+Beyond that, it’ll also analyze your content for other important things, like delivery, compliance, and inclusivity.

-#4.
-If you’re worried about plagiarism, Writer has you covered.
-It will compare your content to millions of pages of existing content, ensuring everything is totally original.
+4. If you’re worried about plagiarism, Writer has you covered.
+It’ll compare your content to millions of pages of existing content, making sure everything is totally original.
 You can check out this functionality for free with their free online plagiarism checker.

-#5.
-Writer can be used in Google Chrome, Google Docs, and Microsoft Word.
-As long as you’re using one of these apps, you can be confident that your content will be in line with brand guidelines, no matter who is writing it.
+5. Writer can be used in Google Chrome, Google Docs, and Microsoft Word.
+As long as you’re using one of these apps, you can be confident that your content will be in line with brand guidelines, no matter who’s writing it.

 Yes, it’s a good alternative to Grammarly.
 No, it’s not perfect and it doesn’t have a free version.